 Section 2 The Congregation

-(1) The Church of Jesus Christ manifests itself in the Congregation, on a local level.
-In the Church, the Congregation, which is built up around Word and Sacrament, and the office which has been commissioned to preach the Gospel publicly and to administer the Sacraments, are interrelated, with Jesus Christ, its head, being the Lord of the Church.
+(1) The Church of Jesus Christ manifests itself in the congregation, on a local level.
+In the Church, the congregation, which is built up around Word and Sacrament, and the office which has been commissioned to preach the Gospel publicly and to administer the Sacraments, are interrelated, with Jesus Christ, its head, being the Lord of the Church.

-(2) In regard to this Code, the Congregation is a community of Lutheran Christians, who meet regularly around Word and Sacrament.
-The office and ministries are performed in the Congregation according to the confession and the laws of the Church.
+(2) In regard to this Code, the congregation is a community of Lutheran Christians, who meet regularly around Word and Sacrament.
+The office and ministries are performed in the congregation according to the confession and the laws of the Church.

 The Basic Article of the Constitution states:

 The Evangelical Lutheran Church in Southern Africa (N-T) is based on the Gospel of Jesus Christ, as revealed in the Holy Scriptures of the Old and New Testaments as the sole guide of faith, doctrine and life.
 Together with other Christian churches in the world it confesses its faith in the Triune God through the early Christian Creeds.
-As regards doctrine and life it subscribes to the Evangelical Lutheran Confessions, as set out in all the confessional writings of the Evangelical Lutheran Church, especially in the Augsburg Confession of 1530 and the Small Catechism of Dr. Martin Luther.
+As regards doctrine and life it subscribes to the Evangelical Lutheran Confessions, as set out in all the confessional writings of the Evangelical Lutheran Church, especially in the Augsburg Confession of 1530 and the Small Catechism of Dr Martin Luther.

-(3) The Congregation is a member of ELCSA (N-T) and acknowledges that the Church’s Constitution and all laws, regulations and resolutions, passed in terms thereof, are binding upon it.
+(3) The congregation is a member of ELCSA (N-T) and acknowledges that the Church’s Constitution and all laws, regulations and resolutions, passed in terms thereof, are binding upon it.

 Section 3 Commission and Sphere of Activity of the Congregation

-(1) The sphere of activity of the Congregation is determined by the commission which the Congregation of Jesus Christ received from its Lord.
+(1) The sphere of activity of the congregation is determined by the commission which the congregation of Jesus Christ received from its Lord.

-(2) In accordance with this the Congregation is charged with proclaiming the gospel, serving God’s people and furthering and shaping congregational life through the co-operation of all its members, guided by the Pastor and Congregational Council.
-In particular it shall abide by the proper order in the proclamation of the gospel and in the administration of the sacraments, promote Christian instruction, practice Christian love, advocate church discipline and contribute to the accomplishment of the missionary task in this world.
+(2) In accordance with this the congregation is charged with proclaiming the gospel, serving God’s people and furthering and shaping congregational life through the co-operation of all its members, guided by the Pastor and Congregational Council.
+In particular it shall abide by the proper order in the proclamation of the gospel and in the administration of the Sacraments, promote Christian instruction, practice Christian love, advocate Church discipline and contribute to the accomplishment of the missionary task in this world.

-(3) The Congregation participates in the life of the Church and, through representation in Circuit Conference and Church Synod, it participates in the management of the Church and subjects itself to its laws.
+(3) The congregation participates in the life of the Church and, through representation in Circuit Conference and Church Synod, it participates in the management of the Church and subjects itself to its laws.

-(4) The obedient fulfilment of its commission is the right and duty of the Congregation.
-In this obedience the Congregation must arrange and administer its affairs in its own responsibility and independently within the scope of the Church Laws.
+(4) The obedient fulfilment of its commission is the right and duty of the congregation.
+In this obedience the congregation must arrange and administer its affairs in its own responsibility and independently within the scope of the Church Laws.

-(5) In fulfilment of this commission all members of the Congregation receive the service of the Church in Word and Sacrament, as well as in pastoral care and instruction.
+(5) In fulfilment of this commission all members of the congregation receive the service of the Church in Word and Sacrament, as well as in pastoral care and instruction.

-(6) All members of the Congregation share in the responsibility of fulfilling this commission.
-For this reason they all assist according to their gifts, faithfully attend worship services, conduct a Christian lifestyle, practise Christian neighbourly love, accept offices and duties within the Congregation where possible and, subject to certain conditions, they have a right to vote and a right to be elected and the duty to raise the necessary resources.
+(6) All members of the congregation share in the responsibility of fulfilling this commission.
+For this reason, they all assist according to their gifts, faithfully attend worship services, conduct a Christian lifestyle, practise Christian neighbourly love, accept offices and duties within the congregation where possible and, subject to certain conditions, they have a right to vote and a right to be elected and the duty to raise the necessary resources.

-(7) In order to fulfil its commission (section 2), the Congregation supports one or more pastor's post.
+(7) In order to fulfil its commission (Section 2), the congregation supports one or more Pastor's post.

-(8) The decision to establish, partition and dissolve a pastor's post is taken by the General Meeting.
+(8) The decision to establish, partition and dissolve a Pastor's post is taken by the General Meeting.
 The resolution is subject to confirmation by Circuit Council and Church Council.
-(See Constitution, section 22).
+(See Constitution, Section 21).

-(9) The Congregation has the right to elect its Pastor.
+(9) The congregation has the right to elect its Pastor.

 CHAPTER TWO